dart-lang/language/working/augmentation-libraries/feature-specification.md

 **TODO: Is appending the right order for mixins?**

-Any instance or static members defined in the body of the type are added to the instance or static namespace of the corresponding type in the main libray.
+Any instance or static members defined in the body of the type are added to the instance or static namespace of the corresponding type in the main library.
 In other words, the augmentation can add new members to an existing type.

 **TODO: Can an augmentation on enums add new enum cases?**